prefab-cloud/prefab-cloud-docs-web/docs/tutorials/get-started.md

 You can always use the advanced UI for a feature flag.
 They are the same thing under the covers
 :::

 Let's name our flag `features.example-flag`.

 Prefab suggests that you name things all in lowercase, with `.` as a logical separator and `-` between words.

 ![image](/img/docs/getting-started/add-flag-details.png)

-Now we can take a look at our new feature flag.
+Click create and now we can take a look at our new feature flag.
+There are 4 elements to call your attention to.

 ![image](/img/docs/getting-started/new-feature-flag-variants.png)